BadaBoomi/data_science_training_projects/blog_project/blogpost.md

 # Plan Your Seattle Accommodation the Data Scientific Way
 I just started my travel to achieve the "Udacity Data Scientist Nano Degree".
 One of the first real life tasks there is to present data scientific results in a blog post.
-Based on some Seattle Airbnb open dataset I did some evaluations to find out if I can squeeze out of the data some ideas about best fitting accomodation for a hypothetical trip of mine to Seattle.
+Based on Seattle Airbnb open datasets I did some evaluations to find out if I can can extract some useful information from this data to be used to find good fitting accomodation for a hypothetical trip of our family to Seattle.

 | <img src="./resources/title.jpg" alt="drawing" width="35%" /> |
 | :--: |